 17 graduate students were trained/supervised at Counseling Services.
 They provided assistance to students in the form of additional counselors, reducing the counselor to student ratio as well as providing support to academic programs at UB (Social Work, Counseling Psychology, and Mental Health Counseling)

 This office provides health promotion, prevention and outreach through accurate, timely information and programs for key campus health and wellness priorities (alcohol, tobacco and other drugs, nutrition, stress management, and sexual violence prevention, and outreach to high-risk populations).
 We partner with campus and community stakeholders to reach target groups and design and implement interventions to reduce health risks and increase opportunities for academic success.

+UB is a national leader in Peer Education for Sexual Violence Prevention.
 Through intensive training, peer educators learn to use their health knowledge to assist other students and to increase the “health literacy” of UB’s campus community.
 Each peer educator gains valuable hands-on experience in health promotion program development, group facilitation, public speaking, peer-coaching, social marketing and outreach.

 Support and promote educational, career, social, and recreational choices and objectives of students with disabilities at UB, and advocate for their full inclusion in all aspects of campus life.
 Services are provided on an individualized basis.

 Provide support to meet requirements under Title IX\VAWA and SUNY policies and procedures relating to sexual assault and violence prevention.